The Employment Law Review: United Arab Emirates

 The United Arab Emirates is a federal state with seven emirates.
 Legislative and executive jurisdiction is divided between the various emirates and the Union.
 The federal government is entrusted with promulgating legislation concerning the principal and central aspects of the Union, and each emirate has the authority to enact its own laws and regulations in other matters.
 According to Article 121 of the UAE Constitution (as amended by Constitutional Amendment No. 1 of 2003), employment matters are restricted to the exclusive legislative powers of the Union.

 An exception to the exclusive power to legislate in employment matters, which is also contemplated in Article 121 of the UAE Constitution, is the financial free zones, which are independent jurisdictions and have therefore been granted powers to self-legislate on civil and commercial matters, including employment matters.
-That is the case for the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM), which have both previously enacted their own employment laws and published new employment laws in 2019: DIFC Law No. 2 of 2019 (as further amended by DIFC Law No. 4 of 2020 and supplemented by new Employment Regulations that came into force on 1 February 2020) and the ADGM Employment Regulations 2019.
+That is the case for the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM), which both have their own employment laws: DIFC Law No. 2 of 2019 (as further amended by DIFC Laws No. 4 of 2020 and No. 4 of 2021, and supplemented by new Employment Regulations that came into force on 1 February 2020) and the ADGM Employment Regulations 2019.
 This chapter does not cover these laws in any detail and focuses on the federal regime only.

 The main law governing employment relations in the UAE is Federal Labour Law No. 8 of 1980 (as amended) (the Labour Law).
 There are also several ministerial decrees and orders regulating particular aspects of employment relations, for instance inspections of workplaces, employment of women and young persons, and health and safety issues.